xiph/flac/man/flac.md

 the taper parameter, for example partial_tukey(2/0.2) or partial_tukey(2/0.2/0.5). ov should be smaller than 1 and can be negative.
-The use of this is that different parts of a block are ignored as the might contain transients which are hard to predict anyway.
+The use of this is that different parts of a block are ignored as they might contain transients which are hard to predict anyway.
 The encoder will try each different added apodization (each covering a different part of the block) to see which resulting predictor results in the smallest representation.